 Most individuals struggling with addiction require at least three months of treatment to achieve sobriety and begin a plan for long-term recovery.
 Studies have shown that the most successful outcomes are achieved with longer treatments.
 The duration of treatment for psychological issues will vary from person to person.
 Ultimately, the type and length of treatment must be tailored to the individual's specific difficulties and severity.

 Acute issues often require fewer sessions than chronic conditions.
-Additionally, the duration of treatment is also dependent on the type of therapy provided; cognitive-behavioral treatments, which focus on a particular problem, are usually shorter than psychotherapies with a broader scope.
-So how long does it typically take for treatment to be effective?
+Additionally, the duration of treatment is also dependent on the type of therapy provided; cognitive-behavioral treatments, which focus on a particular problem, are typically shorter than psychotherapies with a broader scope.
+So how long does it usually take for treatment to be effective?
 As part of a trial, research teams observe how well people are doing after receiving treatment for an extended period of time.
 This is to evaluate the efficacy of the treatment over a longer period and to gain insight into any potential long-term side effects.